DAY 1 THURSDAY TBILISI

 Visit the 13th century Amir Chakhmagh Complex.
 The stunning three-storey facade of this religious complex makes it one of the largest such structures in Iran.
 Look out for the huge wooden palm Nakhl, an important centerpiece once used in the observance of the Shiites’ passionate Ashura commemorations.

 Drive to Isfahan, the Iran’s number one tourist destination.
 Stop by the Narin Castle, a mud brick castle in the town of Meybod.
 Explore the old part of Naeen desert city.
-After the advent of Islam, the city became a rest stop for caravans crossing the desert.
 Arrive in Isfahan.
 Check into a hotel.
 Overnight in Isfahan.

 DAY 13 TUESDAY ISFAHAN

 Breakfast.
 Visit Chehel Sotoun (The Forty Pillars).
-Built in 1647, Chehel Sotoun is a pavilion in the middle of a garden, covering 67,000 square meters at the far end of a long rectangular shaped pool, built by Shah Abbas II to be used for the Shah's entertainment and receptions.
+Built in 1647, Chehel Sotoun is a pavilion in the middle of a garden, covering 67,000 square meters at the far end of a long rectangular shaped pool.
 The palace is now a museum of Safavid paintings and ceramics, which attracts numerous visitors.

 Stop by the Ali Qapu Grand Palace.
-Built at the very end of the 16th century as a residence for Shah Abbas I, this six-storey palace also served as a monumental gateway to the royal palaces that lay in the parklands beyond (Ali Qapu means the "Gate of Ali").
+Built at the very end of the 16th century as a residence for Shah Abbas I, this six-storey palace also served as a monumental gateway to the royal palaces that lay in the parklands beyond.

 DAY 14 WEDNESDAY ISFAHAN – KASHAN – TEHRAN

 Breakfast.
 Check out from hotel.
 Drive to Tehran.
 En route to Tehran stop at Kashan town and visit the 19th century Boroujerdis House.
-The Boroujerdi House is a historic house in Kashan, located on Alavi Street.
 The unique features of the House have resulted in a minimal amount of renovation and alteration of the original structure.

 Continue to Fin Garden.
 Fin Garden is a historical Persian garden, and it contains Kashan's Fin Bath, where Amir Kabir, the Qajarid chancellor, was murdered by an assassin sent by King Nasereddin Shah in 1852.
 In keeping with many of the Persian gardens of this era, the Fin Garden employs a great many water features.
 The canals are lined with blue-green tiles, a color which contrasts wonderfully with the desert outside the garden walls.
 Arrive in Tehran.
 Check into hotel.
 Overnight in Tehran.